eduardofpaula/LP1/README.md

-# LÓGICA DE PROGRAMAÇÃO 1
+# Lógica de Programação 1

 Repository for exercises for the programming logic 1 discipline in Java